ARMmbed/mbed-cli/README.md

     <span class="tips">**Note:** The directories of Git and Mercurial executables (`git` and `hg`) need to be in your system's PATH.</span>

-* **Command-line compiler or IDE Toolchain** - *mbed CLI* invokes the [mbed OS](https://github.com/ARMmbed/mbed-os) tools for various features - compiling, testing, exporting to industry standard toolchains.
+* **Command-line compiler or IDE Toolchain** - *mbed CLI* invokes the [mbed OS 4.0](https://github.com/ARMmbed/mbed-os) tools for various features - compiling, testing, exporting to industry standard toolchains.
 To compile your code, you would need either of these:
     * Compilers: GCC ARM, ARMCC 5, IAR
     * Toolchains: Keil uVision, DS-5, IAR Workbench